J00naTHan/data-structures/README.md

-# data-structures
+# Data Structures

-Perosnal repository containing my own implementations of basic data structures, like array, linked list, binary tree, etc...
+The objective of that repository is to save my experiences, code and personal attempts to implement data structures in as many different programming languages as I can.